American logistics in the Northern France campaign: Railways

 On 12 August, the Third Army asked for the line to Le Mans to be opened, with 12000 LT of ammunition and POL to be delivered over the next three days.
 The main line eastward from Vire to Argentan was still in German hands, and the one southward to Rennes and then eastward to Le Mans could not be restored quickly because major bridge reconstruction tasks were required at Pontaubault and Laval.
 Instead, a temporary route was found using a series of secondary lines while the main line was being repaired.
-Even this required some major bridge reconstruction work, notably an 80 ft single-track bridge at Saint-Hilaire-du-Harcouët.
-Elements of no less than eleven engineer general service regiments worked on the lines simultaneously.
+Even this required some major bridge reconstruction work, including an 80 ft single-track bridge at Saint-Hilaire-du-Harcouët.
+Elements of eleven engineer general service regiments worked on the lines simultaneously.
 When Major General Cecil R. Moore, the ETO Chief Engineer, flew over the Saint-Hilaire bridge site at 18:00 on 15 August, he saw a sign on the ground in white cement that read: "Will finish at 20:00."
 The first train loaded with POL left Folligny at 19:00, crossed the bridge at around midnight, and, after many delays, rolled into Le Mans on 17 August.
 Thirty more trains followed at half-hour intervals.

 With only single-track lines in use, the lines between Avranches and Le Mans soon became congested, and a shortage of empty freight cars developed.
 The rail yards at Folligny and Le Mans were badly damaged, and considerable reconstruction work was required.
 Getting the main line east of Rennes in use required the repair of the bridge at Laval, which was completed by the end of the month.
 By mid-August, the main line to Argentan was in Allied hands.
 Its reconstruction was given a high priority, and it was in use by the end of the month.
 Beyond Chartres, the lines were badly damaged, as the Allied Air Forces had given particular attention to interdicting German lines of communications across the Seine.
 By the end of August, 18,000 men, including 5,000 prisoners of war, were working on railway reconstruction.
 An American train reached the rail yards at Batignolles in Paris on 30 August by using a circuitous route, but its use was initially restricted to hospital trains, engineer supplies, and civil affairs relief.
 Nearly all the Seine bridges had been destroyed, and by 4 September only two or three trains per day navigated the Paris bottleneck to points beyond.
 Dreux and Chartres remained the forward railheads of the First and Third Armies respectively.